per1234/ino-troubleshooting/uploading.md

 If the port of your Arduino does not appear on the menu, see ["The **Tools > Port** menu is grayed out, or the port of my Arduino board doesn't appear in the **Tools > Port** menu, or Arduino Web Editor doesn't recognize my board"](#no-port).

-Remove any connections to pins 0 and 1.
+Remove any connections to pins 0 and 1 on your Arduino board.
 These pins are used for communication with your computer, including uploads.
 Connecting anything to these pins can interfere with uploads.

 Remove all external wiring, shields, modules, etc. from your Arduino board to see if it is the cause of the problem.